postech-food-challenge/product-service/README.md

        ```bash
         docker compose up -d
         ```
-   This command will start both customer-service and it's database
+   This command will start both product-service and it's database

 That's it!
 Your local development environment for running product-service is set up, and you should be able to test our application.